bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 .. note::

-    Projectroles links to objects in URLs, links and forms using UUIDs instead of database private keys.
-This is strongly recommended for all Django models in apps using the projectroles framework.
+    SODAR Core links to objects in URLs, links and forms using UUIDs instead of database private keys.
+This is strongly recommended for all Django models in apps using the SODAR Core framework.

 .. note::